-Take a seat at the main reading of poets Dalia Taha and Hannah K Bründl.
+Take a seat at the main reading of poets Radmila Petrović and Hannah K Bründl.
 This is the moment to get to know both the poetry and the person behind it.

 Hannah K Bründl (1996, AUT) is a promising voice in the Austrian poetry scene, writing socially critical and formally free poetry.
 You can sense her background as a theatre maker when her stanzas unfold like scenes playing out before your eyes.
 Her experimental detours lead you past unexpected figures before returning to themes such as power structures and violence against women.